rochanajayakumar/capstone/README.md

  * You must FIRST enter your email address to be VERIFIED
  * Check spam folder for potential verifiation email
  * Follow steps in verficiation email to verify your address within SES
- * Clear email address and retype your email address to receive welcome distro email
+ * CLEAR email address and RETYPE your email address to receive welcome distro email

 # Future Improvements